 SART - SEXUAL ASSAULT RESPONSE TEAM: SART members are available to all students who are victims or survivors of sexual assault, rape, dating or relationship violence, sexual harassment, and stalking.
 SART members are administrators, faculty and certified students who offer counseling, health services, assistance with reporting, referrals, and advocacy.
-Please see the SART Web site for more detailed information, a list of members and their photos, reporting options, prevention tips for women and men, and date rape drug information.
-You can access the Web page from a link on this web site.
-Laura Lockwood (860-297-2408) is the SART Coordinator.
+Please see the SART Web site for more detailed information, a list of members and their photos, reporting options, prevention tips for women and men, and date rape drug information:www.trincoll.edu/cs/SART/pages.aspx.

 PHAB: Promoting Healthy Awareness of the Body: This student-led group educates the campus on the issues of eating disorders & body image.
 See below for information on how to help a friend you think may have an eating disorder.*

 BIG SISTER/LITTLE SISTER PROGRAM: The "Big Sister/Little Sister" program was begun two years ago in collaboration with the First Year Program.
 The purpose is to match First Year women (Little Sisters) with upper class women (Big Sisters) to provide incoming first year women support, guidance and friendship during their transition to college.
 We hold the "Meet & Greet" get together on Labor Day at First Year Orientation.
-Last year we matched almost 60 First Years with their Big Sisters!
-There were a lot of smiling faces:)If you are interested in becoming a Big Sister, or if you are a First Year woman who'd like a Big Sister, please get in touch with Melissa.Richard@trincoll.edu.
+This year we matched 100 First Years with Big Sisters!
+That's a lot of smiling faces:)If you are interested in becoming a Big Sister, or if you are a First Year woman who'd like a Big Sister, please get in touch with firstname.lastname@example.org.

 "COMING-OUT" NETWORK: The Network is comprised of students who have gone through the "coming-out" process as a lesbian, bisexual trans, gay, or gender queer and have been trained to provide support and referrals to those on campus seeking them.
 The service is open to questioning students, as well as those who may want someone to talk to about a friend, roommate or relative who ahs "come-out" to them.
-For more information see the Safe Zone website, or contact Laura.Lockwood@trincoll.edu.
+For more information see the Safe Zone website, or contact The Network is comprised of students who have gone through the "coming-out" process as a lesbian, bisexual trans, gay, or gender queer and have been trained to provide support and referrals to those on campus seeking them.
+The service is open to questioning students, as well as those who may want someone to talk to about a friend, roommate or relative who ahs "come-out" to them.
+For more information see the Safe Zone website, or contact firstname.lastname@example.org.

 Do you want to start a new group, program or volunteer?
 Get in contact with firstname.lastname@example.org or email@example.com and we'll chat:-)